"Le Battle Royale"

 Wooden Windows Vs Upvc Windows

-Why bother with old windows?
+Why bother with old period windows?

-The Sash window constitutes a major contribution to British architecture.
+The Sash window is a major contribution to British architecture.
 The different designs chart social, political and environmental history over the last 300 years, during which time they have been the dominant window type.

 There are about 40 million period sash windows left in the UK at present but many are at risk from neglect and double glazing salesman.
 Old buildings represent only 10% of building in Britain today.